Search Contact Site Map Download News Vicharan Home Bhagatji Maharaj LifePictorial Presentation

 Bhagatji Maharaj

-Jnan Yagna in Ahmedabad:
+Gnan Yagna in Amdavad

-Once during his religious discourses, Bhagatji referred to the importance of brahmacharya (celibacy) in life.
-"God can be realised through brahmacharya.
+Once, during his religious discourses, Bhagatji talked about the importance of brahmacharya, “God is pleased only by brahmacharya.
 Radiance emanates from the forehead of a person who observes celibacy.
-When he bathes, the drops of water which fall from his tuft are caught by gods before they touch the ground.
+When he bathes, the drops of water which fall from his tuft are caught by the gods before they touch the ground.
 Even the gods find this vrat difficult to observe.
-Therefore, those who want to realise Ekantik dharma must observe celibacy rigorously.
-One should control the senses, dine only once, remember God incessantly, meditate forgetting everything, should not entertain thoughts of women and other temptations-this is called brahmacharya.
-Since the descent of Shriji Maharaj on this earth, his devotees have been asked to observe this vrat.
+Since His manifestation on earth, Shriji Maharaj has strongly enforced the practice of this vow.
+Therefore, those who want to realise ekantik dharma must observe celibacy rigorously, control the senses, dine only once, remember God incessantly, meditate forgetting everything, and not entertain thoughts of women and other temptations.
+By these means brahmacharya can be observed.
+Therefore, woe be to the renunciants, who after renunciation fail to observe this vrat.”

-Therefore, woe be to the tyagis, who after renunciation fail to observe this vrat.
-Yagnapurushdasji regularly visited Mahemdabad railway station and enquired about Bhagatji from those who returned from Ahmedabad.
-He was yearning to have the darshan of Bhagatji.
-He could not endure his separation from his guru for long.
-At last he made a trip to Ahmedabad in the company of a sadhu.
-Bhagatji at first did not like his coming to Ahmedabad but the devotees requested him to receive Shastriji Maharaj with love.
+In Mahemdavad Yagnapurushdasji regularly visited the railway station and enquired about Bhagatji from those who returned from Amdavad after visiting Bhagatji.
+He constantly yearned to have the darshan of Bhagatji.
+He became impatient.
+One day, he went to Amdavad in the company of a sadhu.
+Bhagatji at first told him off for coming to Amdavad, but other sadhus and devotees requested him to receive Yagnapurushdasji with love.
 He changed his attitude and welcomed him.

 Previous